The Périgord Experience

 Our meeting/drop-off point is the train station in the town of Brive-la-Gaillarde, about 45 minutes from Montignac.
 Brive is a major station on routes including Paris, Toulouse and Perigueux (connection to Bordeaux).
 It’s a four hour train trip from Paris, three hours from Bordeaux, and 2-1/2 hours from Toulouse.
-We’ll meet the group at 2:00 pm on the first Saturday and drop-off after breakfast on the last day.
+We’ll meet the group on the first afternoon and drop-off after breakfast on the last day.
 Specific times will be determined based on the train schedules.

 Our location in the Dordogne is ideal for combining your Experience week with additional travel in other areas of France or Europe.
 You might consider time in Paris or in one of the famous cities of the southwest: Toulouse or Bordeaux.
 Toulouse and Bordeaux both have major airports with many connections to gateway European airports.

 We recommend arriving in France at least one day before our week begins to allow time to adjust to the time difference and a buffer in the event of a travel delays.
 Given our location in the countryside, it may be difficult to arrange a transatlantic flight on the last day, so if you plan to head home after the week, we suggest staying near an airport that night (Paris, Toulouse or Bordeaux) and beginning your travel home the next morning.

 2024 Prices: $3,700 per person; double occupancy; $4,100 single occupancy of a double room.